 We are available through several means.
 Chaplains visit each patient care unit regularly.
 We can receive referrals from physicians, nurses, social workers, recreation therapists, other health care providers, family members, or friends.
 During working hours we may be reached by phone (301-496-3407) or through the page operator (301-496-1211) at any time.

-All of us in the Spiritual Ministry Department look forward to being here for you.
+All of us in the Spiritual Care Department look forward to being here for you.